 }

-Listing 10-22: The longest function definition specifying that all the references in the signature must have the same lifetime, 'a
+Listing 10-22: The longest function definition specifying that all the references in the signature must have the same lifetime 'a

-This should compile and produce the result we want when used with the main function in Listing 10-20.
+This code should compile and produce the result we want when we use it with the main function in Listing 10-20.

-The function signature now tells Rust that for some lifetime 'a, the function takes two parameters, both of which are string slices that live at least as long as the lifetime 'a.
-The function signature also tells Rust that the string slice returned from the function will live at least as long as the lifetime 'a.
-This is the rule we want Rust to enforce.
+The function signature now tells Rust that for some lifetime 'a, the function takes two parameters, both of which are string slices that live at least as long as lifetime 'a.
+The function signature also tells Rust that the string slice returned from the function will live at least as long as lifetime 'a.
+These constraints are what we want Rust to enforce.

-As discussed, by specifying the lifetime parameters in this function signature, we’re not changing the lifetimes of any values passed in or returned, but we’re specifying that the borrow checker should reject any values that don’t adhere to this rule.
-Note that this function doesn’t need to know exactly how long x and y will live, only that there is some scope that can be substituted for 'a that will satisfy this signature.
+As discussed earlier, by specifying the lifetime parameters in this function signature, we’re not changing the lifetimes of any values passed in or returned.
+Instead, we’re specifying that the borrow checker should reject any values that don’t adhere to these constraints.
+Note that the longest function doesn’t need to know exactly how long x and y will live, only that some scope can be substituted for 'a that will satisfy this signature.

 When annotating lifetimes in functions, the annotations go in the function signature, not in the function body.
 Rust can analyze the code within the function without any help.
 However, when a function has references to or from code outside that function, it becomes almost impossible for Rust to figure out the lifetimes of the parameters or return values on its own.
 The lifetimes might be different each time the function is called.
-This is why we need to annotate the lifetimes ourselves.
+This is why we need to annotate the lifetimes manually.

 When we pass concrete references to longest, the concrete lifetime that is substituted for 'a is the part of the scope of x that overlaps with the scope of y.
 In other words, the generic lifetime 'a will get the concrete lifetime that is equal to the smaller of the lifetimes of x and y.
-Because we’ve annotated the returned reference with the same lifetime parameter 'a, the returned reference will be valid as long as the shorter of the lifetimes of x and y.
+Because we’ve annotated the returned reference with the same lifetime parameter 'a, the returned reference will also be valid for the length of the smaller of the lifetimes of x and y.

-Let’s see how the lifetime annotations restrict the longest function by passing in references that have different concrete lifetimes.
+Let’s look at how the lifetime annotations restrict the longest function by passing in references that have different concrete lifetimes.
 Listing 10-23 is a straightforward example:

 src/main.rs